-NOFA/Mass (Northeast Organic Farming Association, Massachusetts chapter) is a membership-funded non-profit organization.
-We welcome anyone who cares about the environment and our food system to join over 1000 other members and/or engage with our programs.
-Whether you are a gardener, farmer or consumer, large or small-scale, urban or rural, a pro activist or just want to learn how to contribute to a healthier future for Massachusetts, you’re in the right place.
+Established in 1982, the Northeast Organic Farming Association, Massachusetts chapter (NOFA/Mass) is a membership-funded non-profit organization.
+We welcome anyone who cares about the environment and our food system to join over 1000 other members and/or engage with our educational programs and advocacy efforts.
+Whether you are a farmer, gardener, food systems activist, or just want to learn how to contribute to a healthier future for Massachusetts, you’re in the right place.

 Through education and advocacy NOFA/Mass promotes organic agriculture to expand the production and availability of nutritious food from living soil for the health of individuals, communities and the planet.

 NOFA/Mass envisions a commonwealth of people working together to create healthy landscapes that feed our communities and restore our environment.

 Currently, we are examining how to deepen our commitment to racial and cultural equity and justice, including honest work around examining whiteness and dismantling systems of white supremacy that are part of many dominant systems, including food systems.
 Read our full Racial Equity Statement here.

 NOFA/Mass is a 501 (c) (3) non-profit organization.
 Contributions are tax-deductible to the extent allowed by law.